Nevado Sajama queñua woodlands

 Queñua de altura (Polylepis tomentella) is the most extreme of all species in this genus.
-These trees grow at the height of some 4 – 5.2 kilometers in Peru, Bolivia, and Chile.
+These trees grow at a height of some 4 – 5.2 kilometers in Peru, Bolivia, and Chile.
 Their age may reach 700 years but due to their extremely slow growth rate the height rarely exceeds 5 m and the diameter of the trunk is below 0.4 m.

 The woodlands of Polylepis tomentella consist mainly of this single species of trees but in this forest live many rare species of insects, birds, and plants.

 The uppermost forests in the world are on the northern slopes of Nevado Sajama.
 The highest seems to be a sparse, low group of trees and shrubs at the height of roughly 5 000 m.
 These trees are not higher than 3.5 m.

 Separate trees and shrubs grow higher, up to the altitude of 5 200 m.